p6xp/p6xp/README.md

 and maybe in artificial intelligence as well.
 You won't find complete scripts made with AI on my profile; I am not in favour of the lack of work that Artificial Intelligence causes in various aspects of everyday and professional life.
 I consider debating to be an extremely enriching activity, and I am always open to debate.
 If you have some time and would like to discuss a topic, please feel free to send me a message.
-My Discord username is p6xp.
+My Telegram username is @e53733.
 Speaking of which, I have created multiple Discord communities with around 3,500 members.
 I was involved in some activities of a somewhat illicit nature on some platforms, which helped me to better understand certain things that I consider fundamental.
 I don't like to give too much information about myself, so you'll have to get to know me by contacting me!
 I can speak Spanish, French and English.
-My Discord username is p6xp, and my Telegram is @e53733
 ```